aFuzzyBear/astro-ui/components/XElement/README.md

 Now the purpose of `XElement` is to help facilitate generating and consuming Astro compliant, Web standard HTML Elements.

-In order to respect Astro's Island's ethos, and hydration policies `XElement` has been structured in such a way that the JS sent to the client is packaged as modules and only attached to the element in question, and any children it may inherit.
+In order to respect Astro's Island's ethos, the hydration policies for `XElement` has been structured in such a way that the JS sent after the page load on the client.
+It is packaged as modules only attached to the element in question and any children it may inherit.

 Since the JS is scoped directly to each `HTMLElement` in a way not previously possible it allows you to specify when you wish to run your script, and how.

 This can be done either on an event handler or by providing a payload to run on certain conditions.

-These are the following methods to apply client-side JS using `XElement`:
+These are the following methods you can use to apply client-side JS using `XElement`:

 --------------------------------------------------------------------

-### `@once` : void
+### `@load` : void

 The `@load` property accepts a function which runs when the element has loaded and document is ready.